The Ultimate Guide to the Comfort Zone: What It Is and How to Break Free

 - Risk feels uncomfortable

-Each layer builds on the next, making staying where you are feel like the simpler choice in the moment.
+Each layer builds on the one before it, making it feel easier to stay where you are in the moment.

-The real key isn’t dramatic action or sudden transformation.
+The real key isn’t dramatic action or an overnight transformation.

 It’s: